plato721/yada/README.md

 - Once again, please check out more detail via the interactive documentation found at:

 [https://yada-yada-yada.herokuapp.com/api-docs](https://yada-yada-yada.herokuapp.com/api-docs)

+*Important note* Be sure to select the `herokuapp.com` url in the Servers dropdown to test the endpoints in the Swagger docs.

 ## Running the App locally